Willamette Valley Baptist Church

 Aumsville Property

 The Church purchased forty acres of property in Aumsville.
 Pastor McKelroy's vision was to begin building a new auditorium, an educational building, a huge stainless steel kitchen, plenty of restrooms, and a gymnasium.
 In September of 2007 we were able to see that vision come to fruition.
-Future plans include adding sports fields and a fully equipped playground.

 While God has blessed Willamette Valley Baptist Church with such a colorful history, there is still much to do.
 We would love to have you join us as we labor together.